ThatOpen/engine_docs/docs/api/@thatopen/ui-obc/classes/World.md

 # World

 A world for BIM Apps.

-HTML tag: bim-viewer
+## Element

+bim-world

 ## Extends